 When is Ackley Bridge back for series 3?

-CONFIRMED: Series three of Ackley Bridge will begin on Tuesday 18th June at 8pm on Channel 4 and run for eight episodes.
+Series three of Ackley Bridge began on Tuesday 18th June at 8pm on Channel 4 and will run on Tuesdays at 8pm for eight episodes.

 In an announcement after the series two finale, Commissioning Editor Manpreet Dosanjh said: “We’re thrilled that our beloved Ackley gang are returning to Channel 4 next year for what is sure to be another joyful, outrageous and unmissable series.
 This bold and ballsy show reflects modern Britain in all its diverse glory and does so with wit, grit and its heart firmly in the right place.”